 Perspective workstation can be called from command line.
 The following arguments are available when doing so.

 |The name of the workstation application to launch.|

 |Allows specifying a specific debug port for the launched application.
 Default is 9224.|

 Override the launch mode to launch the application in.
 Options are:

 Override the Tab/Window mode for the launched application.
 Available options are:

 Allows you to point Perspective Workstation to a configuration file from command line.
 Doing so will start running an instance of workstation using the configurations in the file as a temporary override.
-The argument expects a path to a JSON export file, specifically the same file that created by the that's created by the Export Launcher Config button under workstation's Settings menu.
+The argument expects a path to a JSON export file, specifically the same file that's created by the Export Launcher Config button under workstation's Settings menu.